Electrophysiology

 Treating heart arrhythmias with our specialized electrophysiology program

-Learning that your child’s heartbeat is irregular, either beating too fast or slow, can be scary for families.
-Our pediatric electrophysiologist is here to help.
-Our pediatric arrhythmia team will diagnose and treat your child’s condition so they can spend more time just being a kid.
+Learning that your child's heartbeat is irregular, either beating too fast or slow, can be scary for a family.
+Our pediatric electrophysiology program is here to help.

 Why choose CHoR?